yuqi77/AOAS2019/README.md

 # AOAS2019
-Imputation and post-selection inference in models with missing data: An application to colorectal cancer surveillance guidelines
+Lin Liu, Yuqi Qiu, Loki Natarajan, Karen Messer.
+"Imputation and post-selection inference in models with missing data: An application to colorectal cancer surveillance guidelines" (In Press, Annals of Applied Statistics 2019)
+Division of Biostatistics and Bioinformatics, University of California, San Diego